nasa/mmt/CONTRIBUTING.md

 WebKit browser.
 Before you're able to run tests locally you'll need to install it.
 The easiest way to accomplish this would be to use Homebrew or a similar packager manager.
 See [README.md](README.md) for details on how to install.

-## Keep Tests Fast ##

-Our full test suite runs in about 45 minutes, which if anything is higher than ideal.
-We prefer testing at the integration level and ensure the test suite remains fast by mocking external service calls and avoiding unnececessary page loads in our specs.

-Please test thoroughly, but follow this pattern to ensure that new tests do not adversely affect the overall performance of the test suite.

 # Code structure